frederickaplan/fdh/files/PART1/fdh-1-3.md

 ---
 title: 'Foundations in Digital Humanities 1.3'
-subtitle: 'What are Digital Humanities'
+subtitle: 'Big Data of the Past'
 author:
  - Frederic Kaplan